jt10y/mqtt_bridge/README.md

 * `factory`: bridge class for transfering message from ROS to MQTT, and vise versa.
 * `msg_type`: ROS Message type transfering through the bridge.
+* `arena_object_type`: Geometry type to be displayed in the Arena.
+Optional if you are not connecting to arena.
 * `topic_from`: topic incoming from (ROS or MQTT)
 * `topic_to`: topic outgoing to (ROS or MQTT)